Summary

 Explore

-Students engage in an I Notice, I Wonder strategy in regard to the U.S. Constitutional Amendments.
+Students use the I Notice, I Wonder strategy to examine the U.S. Constitutional Amendments.

 Explain

-Students read and Why-Light the short story "Harrison Bergeron."
+Students read and highlight the short story "Harrison Bergeron" for words and phrases that support Sounds Like/Looks Like/Feels Like.

 Extend

-Students consider evidence in support of, or against the validity of, constitutional amendments by participating in a Claim Cards strategy in small groups.
+Students consider evidence supporting or opposing the validity of constitutional amendments by participating in a Claim Cards strategy in small groups.

 Evaluate

-Students write fair amendments to the constitution, which contribute to the betterment of society.
+Students write fair amendments to the Constitution, which contribute to the betterment of society using the CER strategy.

 Materials